bseely/Final_Project_GetAndCleanData_o/README.md

 #### 2. Make sure you have installed these R packages from CRAN: tidyr, dplyr, data.table

 ## Running the Process
 #### Run the R script in the file named run_analysis.R

+## Understanding the Process
+#### Explanation and comments are included in the included file called CodeBook.md